Looking for a recipe for an easy, elegant appetizer to impress guests? Try these Ahi Tuna Appetizer Crisps!

 Make the Asian Slaw

-- In a large bowl, combine the shredded green and red cabbage, carrots, ginger, soy sauce, fish sauce, and fresh lime juice.
+- In a large bowl, combine the shredded green and red cabbage, carrots, ginger, soy sauce, fish sauce, fresh lime juice, and ½ tablespoon of chopped cilantro.
+Set bowl aside.

 Fry the wontons